 - #REF!
 Error

-MS Excel has standard way to prompt the errors it is happening into the cells while applying any of the Excel function, is by putting HASH sign (“#”) before that.
-We all have seen this, we rarely have noticed.
+MS Excel has a standard way to prompt the errors it is happening in the cells while applying any of the Excel functions, which is by putting the HASH sign (“#”) before that.
+We all have seen this; we rarely have noticed.
 Above mentioned errors are some of them.
-Every error has different meaning and reason to be occurred which we will be seeing in upcoming examples.
+Every error has a different meaning and reason to occur, which we will see in upcoming examples.

 Examples of VLOOKUP Error